mrSundvoll/gathering-gaia/README.md

 3. Game master initiates round
 4. All player's dices are rolled (players only sees their own dices)
 5. One player starts with making a bid
-6. Next player either raises the bid or calls "bløff"
+6. Next player either raises the bid or calls "liar"
-7. When someone calls "bløff":
-   - compare the two players.
+7. When someone calls "liar" - compare the two players.
 One will loose a dice.
 8. When a players is out of dices, he/she has lost.
 9. The last player standing wins.